turbot/guardrails-docs/docs/getting-started/getting-started-aws/review-account-wide/index.md

 In the [previous guide](/guardrails/docs/getting-started/getting-started-aws/enable-policy-pack), you saw how the policy pack you enabled there switched the status of your sample bucket’s Versioning control from `Skipped` to `OK`, because you turned on versioning in [Observe AWS Activity](/guardrails/docs/getting-started/getting-started-aws/observe-aws-activity).

-Other buckets created in the default state, with versioning disabled, are out of policy.
+Other buckets created in the default state, with versioning disabled, are red: out of policy.

-Now that bucket’s versioning control has also switched from `Alarm` to `OK`.

 ## Step 2: Review